JohnCoene/pushbar/README.md

 ## How to use

 1. Include `pushbar_deps` anywhere in your ui.
-2. Include `setup_pushbar` in your server function.
+2. Include `setup_pushbar` at the top of your server function.
 3. Use `pushbar` to include content in pushbars.
 4. Use `pushbar_open` and `pushbar_close` to programatically open and close the pushbars.

+Pass your Shiny session to 3) and 4).

 ## Example